Healthdirect Free Australian health advice you can count on.

 • lead owners to key destinations, such as their place of work, school or university, bus stop or train station, shops and sports facilities

-• guide owners on foot through traffic, including stopping at kerbs and finding pedestrian crossings
+• guide owners on foot through traffic, including stopping at the edge of a road and finding pedestrian crossings

-• avoid obstacles, such as other people or bicycles, and low overhead objects, such as branches
+• avoid obstacles, such as other people, bicycles and low overhead objects, such as branches

 The guide dog and its owner work as a team.
-Although the dog will lead its owner along regular routes, the person must know which way to go and decide when it is safe to cross roads or what bus or train to catch.
+The dog leads its owner along regular routes, but the person must know where to go, decide when it is safe to cross roads or what bus or train to take.

 What training do guide dogs get?

-They spend a year with a volunteer puppy raiser who socialises them and takes them to puppy pre-school, where they learn key commands such as 'sit', 'drop' and 'stay'.
-They then start around 6 months of guide dog training and learn various skills, including how to manage distractions in busy, noisy places.
+They spend about a year with a volunteer puppy raiser, who socialises them and takes them to puppy preschool where they learn basic key commands such as 'sit', 'drop' and 'stay'.
+After this, they have around 5 months of intensive guide dog training and learn various skills, including how to manage distractions in busy, noisy places.

-New owners are given free training in how to manage the guide dog.
+New owners are given free training in how to manage their guide dog.

 Can owners take their guide dogs into all public places?

-How to behave if you encounter a guide dog
+How should I behave if I meet a guide dog?

 If you see a guide dog wearing a harness, don’t call or pat it.
-You might distract the dog from the tasks it is doing and could even put the animal and its handler in danger.
+You might distract the dog from its task and could even put the animal and its handler in danger.

-If you are legally blind or have low vision and feel a guide dog would help you, then you can apply to get an animal via an organisation such as Guide Dogs Australia or Seeing Eye Dogs of Vision Australia.
+If you are legally blind or have low vision and feel a guide dog would help you, you can apply for an animal via an organisation such as Guide Dogs Australia or Seeing Eye Dogs of Vision Australia.

-You will be interviewed to see if you meet the criteria of the particular organisation.
-They may also discuss whether a guide dog is your best option.
+You will be interviewed to see if you meet the criteria of the specific organisation and may need to have a medical examination.
+The organisation may also discuss whether a guide dog is your best option.
 You need to be able to feed and care for the dog properly.

-The highly trained guide dogs are matched to individual owners and are given free of charge.
-As a new owner, you will be provided with free training in how to manage the dog.
-This training is tailored to your needs.
+Guide dogs are matched to individual owners and are usually given free of charge or at a very low cost.
+As a new owner, you will be given free training in how to manage the dog.
+This training is tailored to your needs and usually takes between 3 and 4 weeks.

 Resources and support